josefadamcik/josefadamcik.cz/_posts/2022-06-03-starforged-valenting-session-6.md

 I sit for some time quietly staring at the huge orbital station in the distance.
 Its complex, sprawling structure is very impressive.
 So are the unfinished bodies of ships scattered around, covered with scaffolding or docked in sophisticated space hangars.

 I know this place.
 This is Port Aurora.
 The biggest shipyard in the sector.
-Quite interesting place to visit.
+Quite an interesting place to visit.

 The problem is, that we are getting further away from Selena.
-We shouldn't be nowhere near this place.
+We shouldn't be anywhere near this place.
 Damn drifts.

 ---